Workers' Compensation Benefits in North Carolina

 Can I Sue Workers’ Compensation to Get Pain and Suffering?

 In order to pursue compensation for pain and suffering, you will need to file a civil lawsuit, which is different from filing for workers’ comp.

 You may be entitled to sue your employer in very rare circumstances, such as if the employer failed to purchase the required workers’ compensation insurance or intentionally harmed you.
 In most cases, however, you cannot file a personal injury lawsuit against an employer who has complied with the state Workers’ Compensation Act.

 A lawsuit could be also possible if a third party’s negligent actions were the direct cause of your injuries.
-For example, you might be able sue manufacturers of defective parts, tools, or supplies used in your job or a contactor or subcontractor if they are responsible for your injuries.
+For example, you might be able to sue manufacturers of defective parts, tools, or supplies used in your job or a contractor or subcontractor if they are responsible for your injuries.

 A successful personal injury lawsuit can open the door for you to recover money for pain and suffering, something that is not allowed in a straight workers’ compensation claim.
 If you believe you may have a valid injury claim, Stewart Law Offices can investigate your case and identify whether it’s possible to take legal action.

 Talk to Our NC Workers’ Compensation Attorneys Today

 At Stewart Law Offices, a workers’ compensation lawyer in North Carolina can review your case and guide you on the path to the benefits you deserve.